edge-servers/netjsonconfig/docs/source/general/goals.rst

 -----

-The main goal of this library is to replace the configuration generation feature that is shipped in `OpenWISP Manager <https://github.com/openwisp/OpenWISP-Manager>`_.
+The main goal of this library is to replace the configuration generation feature that is shipped in `Immunity Manager <https://github.com/edge-servers/Immunity-Manager>`_.

-We have learned a lot from *OpenWISP Manager*, one of the most important lessons we learned is that the configuration generation feature must be a library decoupled from web framework specific code (eg Rails, Django), this brings many advantages:
+We have learned a lot from *Immunity Manager*, one of the most important lessons we learned is that the configuration generation feature must be a library decoupled from web framework specific code (eg Rails, Django), this brings many advantages:

- * the project can evolve indipendently from the rest of the OpenWISP modules
+ * the project can evolve indipendently from the rest of the Immunity modules
  * easier to use and integrate in other projects
  * more people can use it and contribute
  * easier maintainance
  * easier to document

 Another important goal is to build a tool which is **flexible** and **powerful**.
-We do not want to limit our system to OpenWISP Firmware only, we want to be able to control vanilla OpenWRT devices or other OpenWRT based devices too.
+We do not want to limit our system to Immunity Firmware only, we want to be able to control vanilla OpenWRT devices or other OpenWRT based devices too.

-We did this by starting out with the :doc:`OpenWrt backend <../backends/openwrt>` first, only afterwards we built the :doc:`OpenWisp backend <../backends/openwisp>` on top of it.
+We did this by starting out with the :doc:`OpenWrt backend <../backends/openwrt>` first, only afterwards we built the :doc:`OpenWisp backend <../backends/immunity>` on top of it.

 To summarize, our goals are: